iMikie/Semantic-UI-Rails/README.md

 This **README** describes step-by-step how to add Semantic-UI to a new Rails app.
 Next we'll build the UI for the example in the screenshot below.
 In doing so we'll take advantage of Semantic-UI's rather elegant support for mobile responsive design and client side validation.
 If you find you need more help with Semantic-UI itself, Lawrence Turton has a [nice tutorial](https://webdesign.tutsplus.com/courses/getting-started-with-semantic-ui) over on Tuts.

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.
 (I use the [Postgres App](http://postgresapp.com) for Macintosh.
-(You just download the file, move it to `applications`, double click and you have a Postgres server running.)
-This repos's gemfile therefore contains the a line for the Postgres gem.
-If you use sqlite then replace it with the equivalent sqlite3 gem before you `rake db:create` and `rails s`.)
+You just download the file, move it to `applications`, double click and you have a Postgres server running.
+If you use sqlite then replace the pg gem with the equivalent sqlite3 gem in the Gemfile before you `rake db:create` and `rails s`.)

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/readme_images/SUI_screenshot.png)